IQSS/dataverse.harvard.edu/doc/globus/download.md

 Otherwise you will be prompted to log in using your Globus credentials (make sure you are using the same Globus account that your instance of Globus Connect Personal is configured with!).
 Then the app will present the view with 2 panels, source and destination, with the file you selected on the left and your personal collection (i.e., your home directory) on the right:

 ![Dataverse Globus App Download View](DataverseGlobusDownload.png)

+## 5. Initiating a Globus Download from Dataverse

 Check the box next to the file you are downloading: